UlyssesZh/telepathic-sparkle/README.md

 her nose buried deep in a thick volume titled *Arcane Connections: A Study of Mind and Magic*.
 Spike, her ever-faithful dragon assistant, lay in a beanbag chair nearby, idly munching on a bowl of emeralds.
+Starlight Glimmer, Twilight's friend and former pupil, was busy in the kitchen, preparing a batch of tea cakes.

 The silence broke with a sudden *pop*.
 A glowing book materialized on Twilight's desk---the enchanted journal